-Ramadan 2018 in Dubai will start on Wednesday, 16th May and end on the 14th or 15th of June depending on the sighting of the moon.
+Ramadan 2019 in Canada will begin in Sunday, 5th or 6th May and end in 4th of June depending on the sighting of the moon.

-The holy ramadan is the 9th month of the Islamic calendar.
+The month Ramadan is the 9th month of the Islamic calendar.
 Muslims all over the world greet this month wholeheartedly since it is the holiest month of the year.
 During this month they are supposed to fast for thirty days from dawn to dusk and indulge themselves in other holy activities.

 Ramadan Dates (2013 to 2022):

 |Year||First Day||Last Day|